 Wellbeing@School and the Inclusive Practices Toolkit

-The Wellbeing@School survey tool provides schools with a self-review toolkit to build a safe and caring climate that deters bullying.
+Wellbeing@School provides schools with self-review toolkits to build a safe and caring climate that deters bullying.
+There are two tools for schools to use - Wellbeing@School, and the Inclusive Practices Toolkit

 Features of Wellbeing@School

-The online application is designed around a self-review cycle and offers a range of tools:
+Wellbeing@School is designed around a self-review cycle, and offers a range of resources:

 • two W@S Student Surveys (Years 5-8 and 7-13)